jmielkeway/ccos4rbpi_volume0/chapter02/arm-stub.md

                              SCTLR_EL1_RES1_11)
 ```

-`SCTLR_EL1`, the System Control Register, is described on `pg.
-2654` of the `ARM ARM`.
+`SCTLR_EL1`, the _System Control Register_, is described on `pg.
+D10-2654` of the `ARM ARM`.
 For now only the required RES1 bits are set.
 Notably, caches and the Memory Management Unit are left disabled for now.

 #### The ARM Stub

-Given the configuration - the CheesecakeOS config.txt disables command-line tags, is loaded at address `0x0`, and always uses the High Peripheral memory map - we must provide our own ARM stub.
-The board-specific aspects of our secure boot are mostly borrowed from the [RaspberryPi ARM Stub](https://github.com/raspberrypi/tools/blob/master/armstubs/armstub8.S):
+Given the configuration - the CheesecakeOS config.txt disables command-line tags, loads the image at address `0x0`, and always uses the High Peripheral memory map - we must provide our own ARM stub.
+The board-specific aspects of our secure boot are mostly borrowed from the [Raspberryi Pi ARM Stub](https://github.com/raspberrypi/tools/blob/master/armstubs/armstub8.S):

 ```asm
 #include "arch/bare-metal.h"